neurodata/neurodata.io/content/about/agreements.md

 This commitment includes me *not* being any of the following:

-    1. victim: in which I fail to take responsibility for my part in any individual outcome,
+    1. victim: in which I fail to take responsibility for my part of outcomes,
     1. villain: in which I blame others for various outcomes,
     2. hero: in which I seek temporary relief, rather than empowerment.